UptickNetwork/DID-docs/docs/quick-start-demo.md

    You may preview the schema and then Import it.

 3. You can go ahead and click on **Issue Credential** in the top righ-hand corner.
-Choose **Credential Link** on the next page and your schema on the dropdown menu ("POAP01", in our case).
+Choose **Credential Link** on the next page and your schema on the dropdown menu ("POAP01", in PrivadoID case).
 For this credential, we are providing a proof of attendance to an event in Paris:

 <div align="center">
     <img width="500" src={useBaseUrl("img/quick-start-demo/create-credential.png")}></img>